 Other HDR techniques that may a part of your treatment plan include:

 Strut Assisted Volume Implant (SAVI): A multi-channel catheter system.
 Each individual channel can be loaded with a brachytherapy source for varying lengths of time to better conform the dose to the shape of the lumpectomy cavity.
 Lower doses can be delivered to the overlying skin, chest wall, lung and heart.
-UC San Diego Health is the second center in the world to offer SAVI to patients.
-Patients typically receive two treatments each day for five days.
+UC San Diego Health was the second center in the world to offer SAVI to patients.
+Patients typically receive treatment twice daily for two to five days.

 - Contura: A balloon catheter is inserted into the site of the lumpectomy and inflated with saltwater to snugly fit the excision cavity, improving radiation delivery to the site.
-Patients typically receive two treatments each day for five days.
+Patients typically receive treatment twice daily for two to five days.

 - Mammosite: A multi-lumen balloon catheter with three offset lumen and one central lumen is placed within the lumpectomy cavity.
 The arrangement is designed to optimize dosimetric coverage, while minimizing radiation exposure to the skin and ribs.
-Patients typically receive two doses of radiation daily for five days.
+Patients typically receive treatment twice daily for two to five days.

 Prone Breast Treatment